- What kind of books are in the Athenæum?

 You must make an appointment for access to rare books, manuscripts, prints, and photographs.
 Additionally, there are special collections orientations given on the first Monday of many months; please see the calendar or events booklet for more information

-As a courtesy to others in the library, talking on your cell phone is not allowed.
+As a courtesy to others in the building, talking on your cell phone is not allowed.
 The ringer must be turned off.
 You may, however, use your phone to text or search the web.
 Cell phone calls are permitted in the main vestibule or in one of the two phone booths located on the first floor near the restrooms.

-Beverages in closed containers are allowed throughout the building, with the exception of the Newspaper Reading Room and the Norma Jean Calderwood Gallery.
+Beverages (non-alcoholic) in closed containers are allowed throughout the building, with the exception of the Newspaper Reading Room and the Norma Jean Calderwood Gallery.
 Food is permitted in the Members' Lounge on the 5th floor and on the second- and fifth-floor terraces.
 Food is not permitted in other areas of the building at any time, except during special events.
 Food and drink are never permitted in the art galleries, even during special events.

 Members may bring visitors to the Athenæum; however, members must remain with their guests at all times and are responsible for their conduct while they are in the building.
 Members are also allowed to bring up to 3 non-member guests to most events.
 Check the calendar of events on our website for details.
 Discussion Groups are for members only.

 Business meetings cannot be held at the library (other than Athenæum discussion groups or as arranged by the Director’s office).

 Initially you will receive a temporary paper membership card.
 A permanent plastic card will be issued three-four weeks later.
 The permanent card will not have an expiration date and is renewable: you will not receive a new card every year.
-Your ID number is your library account number.
+Your ID number is your membership account number.

 Contact the Membership office for a replacement.
 There is no fee for replacement membership cards, however please note it may take up to three-four weeks for a permanent card to be mailed to you.
 In the interim, you will be provided a temporary paper card.